chadblinman/MC624_remote/README.md

 The serial connection is unidirectional, so the remote's status is not updated by status of the main unit.
 When the user operates the main unit's front panel, it works normally but the remote will not indicate any change.
 The next command from the remote will then override.
 As long as operation happens at the remote, its local status will always be in parity with the main unit.
 Since the main unit's input and output selections persist on power-down, the remote also updates its input/output status to EEPROM whenever it is changed by the user –– so on power-up the remote and the main unit will be in parity.

 The panels are designed in Front Panel Designer software.
-I will share my design files (.fpd) on request.
+The final design files are provided here for documentation and may be used for production by Front Panel Express (http://www.frontpanelexpress.com/) only.
+Dimensions of my enclosure are also provided here in PDF format, which if printed at 100% scale may be used as a cutting template.

+I documented the design and build process in more detail here:  http://www.chadblinman.com/making-the-mc624-remote/